orrsrosx-nonloso/simblockchain-web/BugRecord.md

 		Servlet.service() for servlet [dispatcherServlet] in context with path [] threw exception [Request processing failed; nested exception is org.springframework.dao.IncorrectResultSizeDataAccessException: query did not return a unique result: 2; nested exception is javax.persistence.NonUniqueResultException: query did not return a unique result: 2] with root cause

+### 20 Index 0 out of bounds for length 0] with root cause
+r servlet [dispatcherServlet] in context with path [] threw exception [Request processing failed; nested exception is java.lang.IndexOutOfBoundsException: Index 0 out of bounds for length 0] with root cause

+java.lang.IndexOutOfBoundsException: Index 0 out of bounds for length 0
+        at com.simblockchain.service.impl.LogMesDataServiceImpl.insertLogMesVisitor(LogMesDataServiceImpl.java:61) ~[classes!/:0.9.3]
+        at com.simblockchain.controller.LogMesDataController.insertToVisitor(LogMesDataController.java:29) ~[classes!/:0.9.3]